Yue-0/DiffTrack/README.md

 ros2 launch simulator simulation.launch.py
 ```

-Launch the tracker in another terminal:
+Launch the tracker in another terminal, the tracker will track the target autonomously:

 ```shell
 cd DiffTrack